AdithyaVardan1/Phi-2_Quantization/README.md

 # Quantization and Fine-Tuning of SLMs for Edge Deployment

-This project explores techniques for efficiently running Speech Language Models (SLMs) on resource-constrained edge devices, such as the Microsoft Phi-2 model.
+This project explores techniques for efficiently running Small Language Models (SLMs) on resource-constrained edge devices, such as the Microsoft Phi-2 model.
 The focus is on achieving both high accuracy and low computational footprint through quantization and fine-tuning.

 ## Techniques Investigated: